Marriage

 "Prayer for seeking Allah's guidance" or "Seeking the best choice through prayer to Allah"

-خیر طلب کرنا - "Khair talab karna" - Seeking goodness and seeking Allah's choice in a matter
+خیر طلب کرنا - "Khair talab karna" - Seeking goodness and Allah's choice in a matter

 কল্যাণ অন্বেষণ - "Kollayan onneshan" - Prayer to seek Allah's choice in matters of uncertainty